 - Finding and posting content for social media consumed the most time online.

-(Businesses are spending more time each year marketing and promoting themselves online.
-Infographic source: VerticalResponse.com)
+(Businesses spend more time each year marketing and promoting themselves online.
+Source: VerticalResponse.com)

-(Businesses with limited marketing budget, resources, and time and many business areas to focus on have to plan their marketing strategy very carefully.)
+(Businesses with limited marketing budgets, resources, and time and many areas to focus on have to plan their marketing strategy very carefully.)

-Automating business systems and processes to save time and increase productivity is nothing new.
-Businesses have been doing it since the dawn of the Industrial Age.
-In the Digital Age, however, the availability of so many new channels for marketing and promoting a business creates a number of dilemmas for business owners and business managers, especially for those with limited budgets, time, and resources.
+Automating business systems and processes to leverage time and increase productivity is not new.
+Businesses of all sizes have been doing it ever since the Industrial Age.
+In the Digital Age, however, the increasing availability of hundreds of new channels for marketing and promoting a business online creates a number of dilemmas for business owners, especially for those with limited time, marketing budgets, and resources.
 For example:

-- Which of these marketing channels do you focus more of your efforts, time, and budget on?
+- Which channels do you focus more time, efforts, and your budget on?

-- Should you invest so much time and effort building a web presence on other people’s sites (e.g. YouTube, Twitter, Pinterest, etc.) while ignoring the benefits of building content on your own domain?
+- Should you invest so much time and effort building a web presence on other people’s sites (e.g. Facebook, LinkedIn, Tumblr, etc.) while neglecting the benefits of building content on your own website?

 - Do you create new content for every channel you plan to include in your marketing strategy?

-What we’d like to show you now, is a free, simple, and effective formula that allows you to automate your traffic generation process with WordPress.
+What I’d like to share with you now, is a free, simple, and effective formula that lets you automate the traffic generation process with WordPress.

 - Save time creating content for your website and other marketing channels (e.g. social media),

-- Determine which marketing channels you should invest more of your efforts, time, and your budget on,
+- Determine which channels you should focus more of your efforts, time, and budget on,

-Many automated traffic solutions tend to focus on black hat methods, such as manipulating search engine results.
+Many automated web traffic solutions tend to focus on black hat methods, such as manipulating search engine results.
 This is not what the focus of this article series is about.
-In fact, we strongly urge you to avoid using black hat software, websites, techniques, and anything that violates the terms of service and policies of services like Facebook, Google, YouTube, etc..
+In fact, we urge you to avoid using black hat techniques, websites, tools, and anything that violates the terms of service and policies of companies like Facebook, Pinterest, Google, etc..

 An Automated Content Distribution, Traffic And Lead Generation, And Sales & Marketing System

-As we’ve just seen in the previous section, many business owners lack the time, resources and financial means to engage in the kind of content marketing that many experts recommend doing.
-What you want to do, then, is be strategic with your limited resources, time, and budget.
+We’ve just seen in the previous section that most businesses lack the time, resources and financial means to engage in the kind of content marketing that many experts advise doing.
+What you want to do, then, is be strategic with your limited budget, resources, and time.

-So, instead of posting content to marketing channels individually, which can be extremely time-consuming …
+(Posting content to individual marketing channels can be extremely time-consuming!)

 (Set up an automated content distribution, lead and traffic generation, and sales and marketing system with WordPress)